patters-match/gba-ezflash-iv-emulators/README.md

 ## Purpose
 These emulators were originally designed to be used in a number of ways:
-- assemble many ROMs into a large compilation and browse the games from a menu upon launch
+- assemble many game ROMs into a large compilation and browse the games from a menu upon launch
   - *slow to load into EZ-Flash PSRAM before execution, single 64KB SRAM save is a constraint*
 - as plugins for the Pogoshell file manager
   - *only supports much older flashcart devices e.g. Flash2Advance*
-- bundle each ROM with its own copy of the emulator
+- bundle each game ROM with its own copy of the emulator
   - *best for EZ-Flash IV - plenty of SD card storage, quick to load*

 Each emulator's Exit menu option was typically intended for Pogoshell-era flashcarts.
 The included emulators have had this function manually patched so that Exit works on EZ-Flash IV flashcarts.